hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 	$ sbatch salmon_all_samples.sbatch

 > **NOTE: PC users** will want to add the `--auxDir` parameter to the Salmon command and provide an alternate name for the directory.
 By default it will be named `aux` which interferes with the decompressing process when bringing files over locally to run differential gene expression analysis in R.

 ---

-> ## Running Salmon on all samples in parallel
-> Rather than having each sample run one after the other, we can also run this in parallel.
-Here, we would create a shell script called `salmon_all_samples.sh`.
-Inside the script we have a for loop which is used to iterate over all FASTQ files, but this time the command in the loop is an sbatch command.
->
-> The `sbatch` command is followed by all of the resources we are requesting from O2.
-The last option is `--wrap=`.
-Here, we provide the Salmon command encapsulated in quotations.
-Then we finish and close the loop with `done`.
->
-> ```bash
-> #!/bin/bash/
->
-> for fq in /n/groups/hbctraining/ngs-data-analysis-longcourse/rnaseq/full_dataset/*.fastq
-> do
->    # Create prefix for output
->    base=`basename $fq .fastq`
->
->    # Submit job for one sample
->    sbatch -p short -n 6 -t 0-1:30 --mem 8G --job-name $base.salmon -o %j.$base.out -e %j.$base.err \
->    --wrap="salmon quant -i /n/groups/hbctraining/ngs-data-analysis-longcourse/rnaseq/salmon.ensembl38.idx \
->    -p 6 \
->    -l A \
->    -r $fq \
->    --useVBOpt \
->    --seqBias \
->    -o ~/rnaseq/results/salmon/$base.salmon \
->    --numBootstraps 30"
->
->    sleep 1	# wait 1 second between each job submission
-> done
-> ```

----